Azure/osdu-developer/docs/tutorial_cli.md

-# How to deploy and test with Azure Cloud Shell
+# How to deploy using the Azure Developer CLI

+The process for working with the solution using the Azure Developer CLI is the recommended way for deployent offering the most flexability.
+This process can be used if working directly with the solution on a computer, working in a Visual Studio Code remote container, or using a cloud environment like Github Codespaces.

-Follow this tutorial to deploy and test OSDU services from the Azure Cloud Shell.
+For ease of use this tutorial will leverage a cloud environment shell using Azure Cloud Shell.

 It is recommended to use persistent files in Azure Cloud Shell for non-ephemeral sessions.